twisted/nevow/doc/howto/publishing.rst

 Deciding which data gets passed as the data parameter is as simple as changing the "Data special" for a Tag.
-See the :doc:`Glossary <glossary>` under "Tag Specials" for more information about specials.
+See the :doc:`glossary` under "Tag Specials" for more information about specials.
 Assigning to the data special is as simple as assigning to a tag attribute: